 With space already limited on the steeply sloping campus, the pavilion footprint required a deep excavation immediately adjacent to active facilities ranging in height from 1-6 stories.
 The new addition would also require large (up to 6,000 kips) axial and lateral (100 kips) foundation loads to be supported on drilled shafts.
 Additionally, the original contract documents included a conceptual design for an earth retention system, with the portion of the system adjacent to the existing, operational hospital (3-ft off the pile line) shown as a large, cantilevered secant pile wall.

 In addition to the drilled shafts for the new construction, interior areas of the existing hospital building were being retrofitted as part of the overall construction project.
 Here, micropiles had been specified in lieu of drilled shafts.
-Keller redesigned the shafts and micropiles, as well as the entire support of excavation system, to take advantage of smaller equipment and the company’s range of drill tooling.
-This limited the time spent in switching out equipment for different tasks and allowed the crews to transition seamlessly between work areas while waiting for required excavation to take place.
+Keller redesigned the shafts and micropiles, as well as the entire support of the excavation system, to take advantage of smaller equipment and the company’s range of drill tooling.
+This limited the time spent in switching out equipment for different tasks and allowed the crews to transition seamlessly between work areas while waiting for the required excavation to take place.

 Fifty-nine permanently-cased 5-ft diameter drilled shafts and 9 permanently-cased, 4-ft diameter shafts were installed for the project.
 All shafts were installed through the overburden and underlying clays and silts and socketed up to 25-ft into the red shale bedrock.